BHUVAN-RJ/Simple_registration_page_with_php/README.md

 Set your DB name, user and password accordingly.

-Also you can change the html page and add more feilds , styles and more pages as well
+Also you can change the html page and add more feilds , styles and more pages as well.
+While doing so make sure to make corresponding changes to php file as well.